emaiannone/tools-tutorial/randoop/README.md

 From this list of classes we might want to remove those uneeded, for instance all classes under `java.*`.
 We re-run Randoop but this time using `--classlist=myclasses.txt` instead of `--testclass=<CLASS-FQN>`.
 The new generated tests are noticeably different now!

-Note: it might happen that JUnit abruptly ends without raising any error.
+**Warning**: it might happen that JUnit abruptly ends without raising any error.
 If we re-run JUnit using `--details verbose` we can see the last executed test and get information of why this happened.
 One possible reason could be the closure of certain streams affecting the behavior of JUnit, e.g., invoking the `close()` method of a `Closeable` object.
 In these cases, we can use `--omit-methods=close`, i.e., a regex that will not allow Randoop to call the matched methods.

 ## Configuring Randoop 4.3.2 from command line (Unix-like)